Taylor Caldwell: Biography

 Janet Miriam Caldwell was born in Manchester, England, into a family of Scottish background.
 Her family descended from the Scottish clan of MacGregor of which the Taylors are a subsidiary clan.
 At the age of six, she won a medal for an essay on Charles Dickens.

 In 1907, she emigrated to the United States with her parents, Arthur Frank Caldwell and Annie (née Marks) Caldwell, and her younger brother.
 Her father died shortly after the move, and the family struggled.
 At the age of eight she started to write stories, and in fact wrote her first novel, The Romance of Atlantis, at the age of twelve (although it remained unpublished until 1975).
 She continued to write prolifically, however, despite ill health.

 In 1918–19, she served in the United States Navy Reserve.
 In 1919, she married William F. Combs.
 In 1920, they had a daughter, Mary Margaret (known as "Peggy").
-From 1923-24, Caldwell worked as a court reporter in the New York State Department of Labor in Buffalo, New York.
-In 1924, she went to work for the United States Department of Justice, as a member of the Board of Special Inquiry (an immigration tribunal) in Buffalo.
+From 1923 to 1924, Caldwell worked as a court reporter in the New York State Department of Labor in Buffalo, New York.
+In 1924, she went to work for the United States Department of Justice, as a secretary for the Board of Special Inquiry (an immigration tribunal) in Buffalo.

 In 1931, she graduated from the University of Buffalo.
 She and Combs divorced in 1931.
-Caldwell then married her second husband, Marcus Reback, who worked for the US Immigration and Naturalization Service.
+Caldwell then married her second husband, Marcus Reback, who worked for the U.S. Immigration and Naturalization Service.
 She had a second child with Reback, a daughter Judith Ann, in 1932.
-The Rebacks were married for 40 years, until his death in 1971.
+The Rebacks were married for 40 years, until his death in 1970.

 In 1934, she began to work on the novel Dynasty of Death, which she and Reback completed in collaboration.
 It was published in 1938 and became a best-seller.
 "Taylor Caldwell" was presumed to be a man, and there was some public stir when the author was revealed to be a woman.
 Over the next 43 years, she published 42 more novels, many of them best-sellers.
 For instance, This Side of Innocence was the biggest fiction seller of 1946, spending more than six months on the New York Times Fiction Best Seller list, including nine weeks at #1.

-(In 1947, according to Time, her husband Marcus Reback discarded and burned the manuscripts of 140 unpublished novels.)
+In 1947, according to Time, her husband Marcus Reback discarded and burned the manuscripts of 140 unpublished novels.

 Her published works sold an estimated 30 million copies.
 She became wealthy, traveling to Europe and elsewhere, although she still lived near Buffalo.

 Her books were big sellers right up to the end of her career.
 In 1979, she signed a two-novel deal for $3.9 million.

 During her career as a writer, she received several awards: